-One of the ways the ULDA aims to achieve this is by providing a range of lot sizes and dwellings types to ensure land is used efficiently and meets diverse community demands.
-As set out in ULDA Guideline No 5: Neighbourhood Planning and Design, the ULDA aims to achieve a minimum net residential density of 15 dwellings per hectare, and substantially higher densities in locations with good access to facilities and services including public transport.
+The MEDQ aims to provide a range of lot sizes and dwellings types to ensure land is used efficiently and meets diverse community demands.
+As set out in PDA Guideline No 5: Neighbourhood Planning and Design, the MEDQ aims to achieve a minimum net residential density of 15 dwellings per hectare, and substantially higher densities in locations with good access to facilities and services including public transport.